 Lionel Ray Green is a horror and fantasy writer, an award-winning newspaper journalist, and a U.S. Army gulf war veteran living in Alabama.
 He loves his mom and misses his dad, who died on July 15, 2015.
 He ironically loves Bigfoot and hobbits and believes Babe is the greatest movie ever made.
 Lionel writes a column for HorrorAddicts.net titled The Bigfoot Files.

-Lionel has released four short stories on Amazon Kindle: “Scarecrow Road,” “One Lucky Girl,” “The Price of the Princess,” “Tap,” and “Peace of Mind,” and “Dead of Winter,” and “A Tale of Two Shards.”
+Lionel has released five short stories on Amazon Kindle: “Scarecrow Road,” “One Lucky Girl,” “The Price of the Princess,” “Tap,” and “Peace of Mind,” and “Dead of Winter,” and “A Tale of Two Shards.”

 Visit his Amazon Author Page.